 John Pironti (President, IP Architects LLC)

-Cyber insurance can be a valuable tool and risk management capability in any size organization’s tool box if properly understood and leveraged.
+Cyber insurance can be a valuable tool and risk management capability in any size organization's toolbox if properly understood and leveraged.
 At the same time, it is important for organizations to understand that the cyber insurance industry and its products are still in their relative infancy and are changing regularly.
-This session will explore five key considerations that an organization should consider when considering adopting and using cyber insurance policies.
+This session will explore five key considerations that an organization should keep in mind when deciding whether to adopt and use cyber insurance policies.

 See Day 1